-Wander through the Iroquois River forests and arrive at the Oasis: a mystical camp hidden in the woods.
-The Oasis plays as an anchor site to an Americana music festival in support of ALS research.
+Wander through the forest under the light of the harvest moon and arrive at the Oasis: a mystical camp hidden in the woods.
+The Oasis plays as an anchor site to a country music festival in support of ALS research.
 A short walk away is the riverside stage and tree deck, offering one of the most unique and intimate experiences to enjoy outdoor music.
 We invite you to get lost with us in the woods and the music on September 26, 2026.

 Rock Your ALS Off